ailourito/kawadonis/README.md

 Access it directly on the link, or deploy it on your own.

+The online application is going to be slower compared when deployed locally.
+The VM has only 2GB of RAM so it could take some time to process the image.
+The larger the photo and more the faces it would take longer to load.

 ## Training

 The training can be found under the `/training` folder.
 It contains the code `trainer.py`, the final model is in the `model` directory and there are 3 test images inside the `media` folder.
 The training data is not there for an obvious reason, starting from copy and ending in rights.
 Just place your model images inside the model folder, run the script, and the pickle file will be ready to use.